 Checklist – Top Section

-Review Date: The date the review was conducted.

-Reviewer: The name of the technical writer who conducted the peer review.

-New or Revised Content?
-Is this new content or are these revisions to an existing MindTouch article?

-JIRA case: The complete URL of the JIRA case associated with this peer review.
-For example: http://jira.pentaho.com/browse/DOC-3129
+JIRA case – The complete URL of the JIRA case associated with this peer review.
+For example:

-Word Document Location on Box: The complete URL of the location where the Word document for this review is stored.
-For example: https://pentaho.box.com/s/wv5fcqsf6bvysroob1hr6l8uk2yplj07

-MindTouch article: The complete URL of the MindTouch article being reviewed.
-For example: https://help.pentaho.com/Documentation/7.0/0R0/0V0/000

 Word Document Peer Review?
-Is the content being reviewed in a Word document?
+(Y/N) – Is the content being reviewed in a Word document?
 Answer Y for Yes.

 MindTouch Article Peer Review?
-Is the content being reviewed in the MindTouch article?
+(Y/N) – Is the content being reviewed in the MindTouch article?
 Answer Y for Yes.
 Some peer reviews will be in the MindTouch article and some items on the checklist only pertain to a MindTouch article content review.

+Reviewer – The name of the technical writer who conducted the peer review.

+New or Revised Content – Is this new content or are these revisions to an existing MindTouch article?

+Word Document Location on Box – The complete URL of the location where the Word document for this review is stored.

+MindTouch article(s) URL – The complete URL of the MindTouch article being reviewed.

 Checklist – Pre-Review Section

-Is the content in the right MindTouch location?
-Verify that the content is being prepared for the appropriate article or section in MindTouch.
+Is the content in the correct MindTouch article(s)? – Verify that the content is being prepared for the appropriate article or section in MindTouch.
 Look at the article in the context of its section and the related articles, as well as the neighboring articles.

-What areas in MindTouch need to be updated?
-Verify whether there are relevant articles in MindTouch that also need to be updated, based on this new or revised content.
-Verify whether any affected articles or sections in MindTouch require updates or possibly revision stories in Jira.
+Were all relevant articles updated? – Verify whether there are relevant articles in MindTouch that also need to be updated, based on this new or revised content.
+Verify whether any affected articles or sections in MindTouch require updates or possibly revision cases in JIRA.

+Are all specified versions updated? – Verify that all affected Pentaho versions of the product documentation have been updated.

-Can you navigate to and from it?
-Has the reader been placed into a URL corner?
-Verify that the reader can navigate to and from the revised MindTouch article.
+Can the user navigate to and from the article? – Verify that the reader can navigate to and from the revised MindTouch article.
 The reader should not come to a “dead-end” or be led away (or astray) from the revised article without a clear navigation path back to it.

-Is the product naming consistent?
-Verify that any new or revised naming conventions are consistent with the Pentaho Style Guide.
+Is the product naming consistent? – Verify that any new or revised naming conventions are consistent with the Pentaho Style Guide.
 Verify whether any revised naming convention affects other MindTouch articles.
 Use the search function to find terminology occurrences across the version of the documentation that is being updated or that may need to be updated.

+Are any of the links broken? – Verify that all URLs contained in the article are correctly linked and working.

-Any external links not available yet?
-Verify any links in the revised article to ensure they are still currently available.
+Any external links not available yet? – Verify any links in the revised article to ensure they are still currently available.
 If they are not available, verify when they will be available and who is responsible.
 Is this a Release Readiness story?
 Verify whether there are associated tasks, cases, or bugs that might affect the links contained within this MindTouch article or articles related to it.

 Checklist – Structure Section

-Does the topic have a logical flow?
-Verify that the article and its topic move the reader along a consistent and logical path to the successful completion of one main task.
+Does the topic have a logical flow? – Verify that the article and its topic move the reader along a consistent and logical path to the successful completion of one main task.

-Can this content be combined with any other topic?
-Verify whether the topic is unique and warrants its own MindTouch article.
-Look at possible ways this new or revised content might be combined with existing content.
+Is the content comprehensive enough to complete the requirement of the case? – Verify whether the topic is unique and warrants its own MindTouch article.
+Look at possible ways this new or revised content might be combined with existing content or articles.
 Is it possible to reduce the number of MindTouch articles necessary for the reader to find the information or complete the specific task?

-Does it contain too little or too much information?
-Keep the article concise by focusing the reader on the successful completion of the task.
+Is it concise? – Keep the article concise by focusing the reader on the successful completion of the task.
 Remove any unnecessary information that doesn’t advance the reader quickly through the task steps.
 Eliminate or reduce content that is primarily reference material.